rfratto/awaybot/README.md

 The following commands are available:

 - `get`: Gets the current away message for your user.
+- `get @username`: Gets the current away message for the username provided.
 - `set [message]`: Sets the current away message for your user.
 - `clear`: Removes the current away message for your user.
 - `help`: Displays the help menu.